2000 – Present

 EG has two divisions; property advisory and funds management.
 The advisory division formed in 1999 advises large property owners about land use change.

-The investment division formed in 2002 directly invests into non-core real estate, with approximately AU$2.4b in assets under management with offices in Sydney, Perth and Melbourne.
+The investment division formed in 2002 directly invests into non-core real estate, with approximately AU$2.4b in assets under management.

 2000 – Present

 Ridley & Co is a specialist architectural project delivery firm that partners with Architectural practices to provide premium quality architectural documentation.
 With studios in Sydney, Melbourne, Perth, Brisbane and Manila.
 Ridley & Co has the ability and capacity to deliver major projects Australia wide.
 Co-owner with Joshua Ridley and Adam Geha.